frePPLe/frepple/doc/user-guide/user-interface/execute.rst

 This option allows a user to copy a dataset into a what-if scenario.

-When the data is successfully copied, the status changes from “free” to “in use”.
+When the data is successfully copied, the status changes from 'Free' to 'In use'.

 When the user doesn’t need the what-if scenario any more, it can be released again.